Counselling Psychologist & Psychodynamic Psychotherapist

 Psychotherapy for people who are interested in speaking about difficult experiences, while improving functioning in life.

-Clinical supervision; case consultation; and reflective practice, for individual practitioners and multidisciplinary groups.
+Clinical supervision, reflective practice, and training, for individual practitioners and multidisciplinary groups

 Fees and Booking